Chart Color Schemes

 Kensington was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kensington's population was found to be more culturally diverse than most local markets, with 32.2% born overseas and 25.7% speaking a language other than English at home.
-Christianity was the predominant religion in Kensington, making up 29.0%.
-However, Judaism was notably overrepresented at 0.3%, compared to Greater Melbourne's 0.4%.
+Kensington's population showed higher cultural diversity compared to most other local markets, with 32.2% born overseas and 25.7% speaking a language other than English at home.
+Christianity was the predominant religion in Kensington, making up 29.0% of its population.
+Notably, Judaism comprised 0.3%, slightly higher than Greater Melbourne's 0.4%.

 Frequently Asked Questions - Diversity